michalito/cardtrader-exporter/README.md

 6. `products_lorcana_<date>.csv`: Lorcana specific product export.
 7. `products_swu_<date>.csv`: Star Wars Unlimited specific product export.

+### Note

+If there are no products listed for a specific game, the application will skip generating the CSV file for that game.

 ### Features in Detail

 - **Fetching and Exporting Data**: The application uses the CardTrader API to fetch product and expansion data and exports this data into CSV files, formatted for import into TCGPowerTools or other applications.